torvalds/linux/Documentation/sound/designs/powersave.rst

 Note that you might hear click noise/pop when changing the power state.
 Also, it often takes certain time to wake up from the power-down to the active state.
-These are often hardly to fix, so don't report extra bug reports unless you have a fix patch ;-)
+These are often hardly to fix, so don't report extra  reports unless you have a fix patch ;-)

 For HD-audio interface, there is another module option, power_save_controller.
 This enables/disables the power-save mode of